common name: hieroglyphic moth

 Figure 5.
 Underside of an adult male hieroglyphic moth, Diphthera festiva (F.), collected from Abita Springs, Louisiana.
 Photograph by James C. Dunford, University of Florida.

-The pupa of the hieroglyphic moth is dark brown to black with the ventral part of abdominal segments lighter in coloration.
+The pupa of the hieroglyphic moth is dark brown to black with the ventral part of the abdominal segments lighter in coloration.
 The cremaster (a cluster of small hooks used to grip substrates for pupal support in Lepidoptera) has two spine-like processes extending out approximately 45 degrees.
-The oval cocoon is made out of thin, coarse silk with fragments of leaves and other plant debris and are spun in the crotches of trees.
+The oval cocoon is made of thin, coarse silk with fragments of leaves and other plant debris and are spun in the crotches of trees.
 The pupa ranges in size from 1.5 to 1.7 cm in length. (descriptions taken from Benjamin 1922, Covell 1984, Becker & Miller 2002).

-A parasitic wasp in the family Chalcididae was found on a D. festiva larva on mint in Venezuela (Teran 1980).
+A parasitic wasp in the family Chalcididae was found on a Diphthera festiva larva on mint in Venezuela (Teran 1980).
 The aposematic coloration of the larvae may be a warning sign of toxicity to birds, which have been observed feeding on the larvae and immediately spitting them out (Collins & Watson 1983, Becker Miller 2002).

 Hieroglyphic moth larvae feed mainly on plants in the families Sterculiaceae, Fabaceae and Malvaceae.
 Host plant records include: